 The Infectious Disease Epidemiology Group (IDEG) at WCM-Q invites applications for a full-time postdoctoral position in the area of mathematical modelling of the transmission dynamics of sexually transmitted infections.

 IDEG is a renowned research group in quantitative methods of infectious diseases, and is at the forefront of infectious disease research internationally.
 A number of our studies have had high impact in terms of understanding the epidemiology of diseases and assessing the impact of public health interventions, and we have been key in the formulation of public health policy at the national, regional, and international levels.
-Our work has been published in prestigious scientific journals such as Science, Proceedings of the National Academy of Sciences, PLoS, Medicine, Lancet, Lancet Infectious Diseases, Physical Review Letters, and Science Translations Medicine.
-Findings of our research have received global coverage in national, regional, and international mass and print media through numerous articles and news stories.
+Our work has been published in prestigious scientific journals such as Science, Proceedings of the National Academy of Sciences, PLoS, Medicine, The Lancet, The Lancet Infectious Diseases, Physical Review Letters, and Science Translations Medicine.
+Findings of our research have received global coverage in national, regional, and international print and online media through numerous articles and news stories.

 - Develop mathematical models describing HIV and other STI epidemiology and the impact of HIV and other STI interventions using deterministic models, stochastic compartmental models, and individual-based models.